example-apps/world_factbook/README.md

 **Submission**

 They are due by End of Day April 19th.
-Than the next challenge will be listed.
+Then the next challenge will be listed.

 We would like to have submission via this repo.
 Create a new folder with your name that contains all the files for your working solution and than submit a pull request into the repo.